lay-it-out/LS2NF-theory/README.md

 | Derivation                | `theories/grammar.v`   | `Definition derive`                            | `G ⊨ A => w`     |
 | Derivation ambiguity      | `theories/ambiguity.v` | `Definition derive_amb`                        |                  |

-The second table shows all definitions/theorems mentioned in §4 and §5:
+The second table lists the definitions and theorems mentioned in §4 and §5:

 | Definition/Theorem in paper               | Coq file                | Name of formalization                    | Notation     |
 | :---------------------------------------- | :---------------------- | :--------------------------------------- | :----------- |